How to Replace the Battery on a Mercedes-Benz | C-class W203 W209

-Can’t start your Mercedes-Benz C/CLK-Class due to a dead battery?
+Are you having a hard time getting your Mercedes-Benz C/CLK-Class to start?
+Your battery might be dead.
 Learn how to fix the problem by replacing the battery of your Mercedes-Benz C or CLK-Class.

 - AGM-94 Battery